 Exercise and program templates are great for taking the guesswork of what body part you should work on and on which day.

 These programs are crafted by current/former professional and college strength and conditioning coaches, who understand the functional movement of a football player.

 Companies like Teambuilr offer free sample templates so you can understand how these programs are designed before you buy.

 In many cases, along with just written templates, video tutorials are available for coaches.
 This is a huge boost as coaches can now know the exact coaching cues to teach a player.
-This will minimize injury risk, and it will also allow the player to self correct flawed lifts.
+This will minimize injury risk, and it will also allow the player to self-correct flawed lifts.

-Some of the reporting features that are readily available:
+Some of the readily available reporting features: